Paolo Rossi: Italy's 1982 World Cup hero dies aged 64

 Paolo Rossi, the star of Italy's victorious 1982 World Cup campaign, has died at the age of 64.

-His death was announced on Thursday morning by Italian TV channel RAI Sport, where Rossi had been working as a pundit.
+His passing was announced on Wednesday evening by Italy's state TV channel RAI Sport, where Rossi had been working as a pundit.

 "Such terribly sad news: Paolo Rossi has left us," RAI Sport presenter Enrico Varriale tweeted.